EnMAP-Box/enmap-box-documentation/source/general/roadmap.rst

 #######

 The development of the EnMAP-Box is based on the following schedule.
-Note that from EnMAP-Box v3.12+, we optimize releases for the current QGIS Long Term Release (LTR), while still test and support the current QGIS version.
+Note that from EnMAP-Box v3.12+, we optimize releases for the currently supported QGIS Long Term Release (LTR), while also ensuring compatibility to the currently supported QGIS Latest Release (LR).

 ================ ====================== =======================
 Version          Minimum QGIS version   Date